JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 Add a search string to history:

-*   On Enter for searches that are executed on enter.
+*   On <shortcut>Enter</shortcut> for searches that are executed.
 *   When the search field loses focus for searches that are executed on any keystroke.

 ## Sizes and placement
 ### Placement

-Put the search field on top of the on-screen content that is being searched, and align them vertically, for example, the search field in settings is aligned with the filtered settings tree:
+Put the search field on top of the on-screen content that is being searched, and align them vertically.
+For example, the search field in <control>Settings</control> dialog is aligned with the filtered settings tree:

 <format color="Green" style="bold">Correct</format>